CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/background_justification_algorithm.md

 We propose to implement the CIMR {term}`SIC1H` Level-2 processing chain with building blocks from the {term}`SIC3H` algorithm but removing some steps that require most computing time.
-For example, the {term}`SIC1H` product might be built only on KU and KA imagery, and do not use {term}`RTM` correction of the brightness temperature.
+For example, the {term}`SIC1H` product might be built only on K and KA imagery, and do not use {term}`RTM` correction of the brightness temperature.
 Another time-saving step can be to not estimate uncertainties, or at least with a simplified algorithm.

 ## Sea Ice Edge (SIED)